Healthy Homes Assessment Korokoro

 Korokoro Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Korokoro and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Korokoro and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and private landlords are required to ensure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.
+• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes